 Well, Jesus chose Judas because of the plan and because of the prophecy.
 And yet Judas chose Jesus out of his own driven ambition.
 Judas thought he could hook up to Jesus and get where he wanted to go.
 And God knew that he would hook up to Jesus and go exactly where God wanted him to go.

 And as I said, being a southern Jew he was a little bit of an outsider.
 That worked in his favor.
 They didn't have any background.
-They trusted him enough to make him the group treasurer, they gave him all the money which he systematically stole.
-I mean, if he was wicked enough to betray the Son of God, it certainly didn't bother that consciousless man to steal from his acquaintances.
+They trusted him enough to make him the group treasurer.
+They gave him all the money, which he systematically stole.
+I mean, if he was wicked enough to betray the Son of God, it certainly didn't bother that conscienceless man to steal from his acquaintances.
 The stupid eleven played right into his greedy hands, they gave him the money.

-Matthew 6 when He was saying, you know, "Don't worry about what you eat or what you drink or what you wear, seek first the Kingdom of God and everything will be added," that had to ring in Judas' ear.
-Matthew 23 when Jesus blisters hypocrisy, that whole chapter is all about hypocrites, hypocrites this and hypocrites that, and the biggest hypocrite in the crowd was Judas.
+Matthew 6 when He was saying, you know, "Don't worry about what you eat or what you drink or what you wear, seek first the kingdom of God and everything will be added," that had to ring in Judas' ear.
+Matthew 23 when Jesus blisters hypocrisy, that whole chapter is all about hypocrites, hypocrites this and hypocrites that and hypocrites...the biggest hypocrite in the crowd was Judas.
 He was a far bigger hypocrite than the chief priests, the scribes, the Sadducees, the Pharisees.
 He was the hypocrite of hypocrites.
 It didn't register.

 And I would warn you, if you come and you hear the preaching continually, continually of the truth and you reject embracing that truth, you are in a Judas path.
 And if you don't melt, you will harden.
-Better that you get out of here and don't come back, than to harden under the truth.
+Better if you get out of here and don't come back, than to harden under the truth.
 Even as Christians that principle is operative.
-You know, your parents are Christians, your grandparents were Christians, everybody around you is a Christian, and it's come se, come sa, you drop in here whenever you feel like it, a Sunday here, a Sunday there, you listen a little, listen a little there and you don't have passion, that hunger, that tremendous appetite for the truth...what is happening in you is that you're basically becoming hardened to the truth even as a believer.
-And while some brand new Christian coming out of a world of sin and a life of sin can't get enough of the Word, you as a Christian generationally having been handed all this stuff can't get enough of the world.
-Serious issue.
+You know, your parents are Christians, your grandparents were Christians, everybody around you is a Christian, and it's comme ci comme ca, you drop in here whenever you feel like it, a Sunday here, a Sunday there, you listen a little, listen a little there and you don't have passion, that hunger, that tremendous appetite for the truth, what is happening in you is that you're basically becoming hardened to the truth even as a believer.
+And while some brand new Christian coming out of a world of sin and a life of sin can't get enough of the Word, you as a Christian generationally having been handed all this stuff can't get enough of the world; serious issue.

 So his name and his call.
 Next time his development, sad, sad story.